Numbers in Academic Writing – APA Style Guidelines

 3. A number should be written out when dealing with fractions, set expressions, or other known numeric titles.

-• John Milton crafted his Gunpowder Plot poem in 1626, erroneously referred to as the Fifth of November poem.
+• John Milton crafted the poem in 1626, also referred to as the Fifth of November poem.

-• According to the literature, one-third of the English population perished from the Black Death.
+• According to sources, one-third of the English population perished from the Black Death.

 • Orwell’s Nineteen Eighty-Four is set in an alternative world in the year 1984.